hashgraph/hedera-services/docs/design/virtual-addresses.md

     - Introduce the `evmAddress -> accountId` map
     - Update alias resolution logic to work with `alias -> accountId` map for public key aliases and with `evmAddress -> accountId` map for `evmAddress` aliases
     - Add support for `CryptoGetInfoQuery` with `evmAddress` to use the `evmAddress -> accountId` map
-  - Create new system account for exposed keys from Ethereum tools and external chains
+  - Create new property file for exposed EVM addresses from Ethereum tools and external chains
 - Phase 2
   - Protobuf changes
     - Add `virtual_address_override` to `ContractCall` and `ContractCreate` transactions